aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 `ref='map'`.
 * In the `application.css` file, make sure to set the `width` and `height` of the `.map` to `500px`
+* We'll return to this component in a bit.

 ### Create a parent component: `Search`